 The Maintenance Mode takes your site offline when you are maintaining, upgrading, or configuring your platform.
 Once the site enters Maintenance Mode, customers will be redirected to the Service Temporarily Unavailable page.

-Above, we have delivered 25 tips to speed up your Magento website.
+Above, we have delivered 25 tips for Magento performance optimization.
 While some of these practices might be a little trickier than others, it does bring satisfactory results to your site, and if you encounter any roadblock while working with your Magento store, don’t hesitate to reach out to us at any time.

 CONTACT NOW to explore our services and boost your business to the next height!